Kent Bateman

-Bruce Kent Bateman is an American movie producer and director.
+Bruce Kent Bateman is an American film producer and director.

 Personal life

+Kent Bateman was born on October 23, 1936, in Salt Lake City, Utah, USA.

 Bateman is the father of actors Jason Bateman and Justine Bateman.
 Kent Bateman was a film producer for Ealing Films (not to be confused with the British studio) in the late 1960s and early 1970s in Newton, Massachusetts.